persalteas/biorseo/INSTALL.md

 Option 1 : Installation using docker image (Windows, Mac, Linux)
 ==================================
-* Clone this git repository : `git clone https://github.com/persalteas/biorseo.git` , or download the .zip archive from a BiORSEO release and extract it.
-* Move into the repository ( `cd biorseo` )

 ### Install Docker:
 * See the officiel instructions depending on your OS here : https://docs.docker.com/install/